MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <b> System databases in SQL Server </b>
 <p>
 <ul>
   <li> <b> master </b> keeps and manages all system level information.
-Such as system configuration, logins, linked servers, credentials etc. Take master data backup because if it becomes corrupted/deleted you won't be able to start sql server. </li>
+Such as system configuration, logins, linked servers, credentials etc. Take master data backup because if it becomes corrupted/deleted you won't be able to start SQL server. </li>
-  <li> <b> model </b> The model database acts as a template for all the data bases.
-Used in the creation of any new user database created in this instance (store procedures, database configurations) </li>
+  <li> <b> model </b> The model database acts as a template for all the databases.
+The template is used in the creation of any new user-database created in this instance (store procedures, database configurations etc) </li>
   <li> <b> msdb </b> SQL Server agent information is managed by msdb.
-Will hold backup, log_shipping. li>
+Will hold backup, log_shipping. </li>
   <li> <b> tempdb </b> holds temporary data, tables like locally temporary tables.</li>
   <li> <b> resource </b> not accessable by the user </li>
   <li> <b> distribution </b> not accessable by the user </li>